 Here I have to apologize because I left the table and when I came back, the next course, duck breast, had already been distributed.
 Maybe that’s why can’t remember it clearly.
 The meat was tender and juicy, not really sure of anything else to say.

 For the next course I stayed again at the table, octopus with deep-fried cod.
 The octopus was moist and tender and worked so well with the pimientos mayo.

 We were still not near the end, another meat course was coming up.
 This time it was a lamb confit with breadcrumbs and grapes.
 The lamb was melting in my mouth and so soft that the crunchy crumbs added some texture.
 Heavenly!

 Since the vegetarian was a bit starving we got the cheese course before moving on to the deserts.
 The quince jelly was a lovely addition to some of the more biting tastes.

 Looking at the pictures now I am not sure how we managed to even eat one more desert but the five of us managed to eat seven more.
 We started with four different ones and then re-ordered three of them.
 So you can imagine how fantastic they were.
 My absolute favorite was the torrija which is like a french toast but way more caramelized.
 The chocolate churros with the vanilla sauce were a surprising variation and the mini ferreros better than the real deal!
-The wine cork was something we had already eaten last time, it was still as lovely as I remembered.
+We ate the wine cork already last time, nonetheless it was still as lovely as I remembered.
 The coffee mousse, with the chocolate crumbs on top of the cream cheese hill.

 When we finally left the Villa Paramesa the bar was empty except for us.
-The owners were nice enough to let us stay until we were really sated.
+The owners were nice enough to let us stay until we couldn’t eat anything anymore.
 With a heavy heart but a happy stomach we said goodbye and continued our road trip.
 Yours, Pollybert

 47001 Valladolid, Calle Calixto Fernández de la Torre 5